- How the Cash App Rental Scam Works

 Still, it follows a classic and straightforward format.

 You Find a Rental for a Great Price

-Often with Cash App rental scams, the deals are too good to be true, with a decent house in a nice part of town going for a reasonable price.
+The deals often are too good to be true with Cash App rental scams, with a decent house in a lovely part of town going for a reasonable price.

 The Landlord Can't Show You the Place